Simulation model of the M/M/1 queuing system

 Model creation

-Therefore, when creating the Queue it is not necessary to explicitly specify the initial parameters.
+So, when creating the Queue block with the defaults, it is not necessary to explicitly specify the initial values.

 Model parameters

-- Capacity is the total number of entities for simulation.
+- Capacity: to specify the total number of entities for simulation (Generator)

-- InterarrivalTime is mean value between entities arrivals.
+- InterarrivalTime: to specify the mean value between entities arrivals (Generator)

-- ServiceTime is mean value of service time.
+- ServiceTime: to specify the mean value of service time (Server)

-- ExpTime is a block function returning exponentially distributed random values.
+- ExpTime: a block function that returns exponentially distributed random values

 Model behavior